Kenya–North Korea relations: Views on North Korea's nuclear program

-Incidences
+Incidents

-In the 1990s North Korean citizens including diplomats were known to have been involved in illegal smuggling of goods and counterfeit products in Kenya.
+In the 1990s, North Korean citizens including diplomats were known to have been involved in the illegal smuggling of goods and counterfeit products in Kenya.

-In April 2015, a Kenyan intending to travel to Pyeongchang in South Korea accidentally got on a flight to Pyeongyang in North Korea where he was detained for entering the country without the required documents.
-The Kenyan, Daniel Sapit, was detained for several hours but later on he was allowed to leave North Korea after admitting to violating laws and paying a US$500 fine for being in the country without a visa.
-He eventually boarded the correct flight to Pyeongchang where he had been scheduled to attend a U.N. biodiversity conference.
+In April 2015, a Kenyan intending to travel to Pyeongchang in South Korea accidentally got on a flight to Pyeongyang in North Korea, where he was detained for entering the country without the required documents.
+The Kenyan, Daniel Sapit, was detained for several hours but was later allowed to leave North Korea after admitting to violating laws and paying a US$500 fine for being in the country without a visa.
+He eventually boarded the correct flight to Pyeongchang where he had been scheduled to attend a United Nations biodiversity conference.

 Comparisons

 The One World website which is a major global awareness, human rights and education movement highlights the fact that Kenya's president who was indicted by the ICC enters as Kenya's president and talks about how to deal with an indicted war criminal becoming a democratically elected president.
 (Uhuru Kenyatta's case in the ICC was dropped in December 2014.)
 The article also mentions a bit of North Korea's human rights violations and compares both countries.